 - Our puppies are given Early Neurological Stimulation between 3-16 days of age.
 Introduced to the litter box at three weeks.
 Given age/developmentally appropriate toys, stimulation, and training as they grow.
 We try to introduce puppies to many sights, sounds, feels, stimulation, people, etc while they are here to give them a good foundation for you to continue to build on.
 We have found out about an amazing way of raising puppy called “Puppy Culture”.
 And although we have not implemented every aspect of it (we’re still learning ourselves!) we are trying to use more and more of their training techniques into our puppy raising.

 - Each puppy goes through our de-worming program, given age-appropriate vaccinations, thoroughly examined by our veterinarian and has a stool sample checked before going home.
-Puppies are also started on litter box training at around three weeks of age.
+Puppies are also started on litter box training at around three weeks of age and introduced to the crate before leaving here.
 Each adopter will receive a puppy packet of helpful information, puppy health record, health check-up sheet (from our vet), health guarantee, food sample, a couple toys, a homemade baby blanket and pictures of mom and dad for you to take home with your puppy.